FindArticles FindArticles

 SHARE

-Google appears to have leaked its next wave of Nest security hardware inside the Google Home app, revealing new Nest Cam Indoor and Outdoor models alongside a wired Nest Doorbell.
-The in-app assets include names, images, and code references that point to higher-resolution video, fresh colorways, and tight integration with the company’s Gemini AI.
+Google may have leaked its next generation of Nest security gear in the Google Home app, with new Nest Cam Indoor and Outdoor models and what looks to be a wired Nest Doorbell.
+Those in-app assets feature names, images, and code references to higher-resolution video, fresh new colorways, and deep integration with the company’s Gemini AI.

 Table of Contents